mermaid-js/mermaid/packages/mermaid/src/docs/community/development.md

 We are a little less strict here, it is OK to commit directly in the `develop` branch if you are a collaborator.

 The documentation is located in the `src/docs` directory and organized according to relevant subfolder.

+The contents of <https://mermaid-js.github.io/mermaid/> are based on the docs from the `master` branch.
+Updates committed to the `master` branch are reflected in the [Mermaid Docs](https://mermaid-js.github.io/mermaid/) once released.

 **The Docs Structure is dictated by [sidebar.md](https://github.com/mermaid-js/mermaid/edit/develop/src/docs/_sidebar.md)**